Vietnam.vn - Nền tảng quảng bá Việt Nam

 Parents gathered in front of the Australia International English Center (Vo Van Ngan campus) after it closed.

-Similarly, Ms. N. (another parent) shared that both of her children have been studying at the center for many years.
+Similarly, Ms. N. (another parent) shared that her two children have been studying at the center for many years.
 In 2023, she continued to register her two children to study.
 The older child paid the full course fee of more than 45 million VND, the younger child studied a 30-month course for nearly 40 million VND.

 “When the center sent a notice of a one-week closure for repairs, I had no doubts.
 When I learned that the center was closing and not temporarily closing as announced, I was very surprised.
 Although I know it will be difficult to get my money back, I hope the authorities will intervene to clarify and protect the rights of parents,” Ms. N. shared.